+November 11, 2015: Apple’s first iPad Pro goes on sale after months of speculation about the giant-size tablet.
 With its much larger screen, professional-oriented targeting and dreaded (optional) stylus, the 12.9-inch iPad Pro represents Apple CEO Tim Cook’s cleanest break yet from Steve Jobs’ vision for iOS devices.

-iPad Pro: The ultimate computer
+iPad Pro launch: Unveiling the ultimate computer

-The iPad Pro, then, was Cook’s revised vision for the iPad — just as the iPhone 6 Plus had been his revised vision of what an iPhone could be, after Jobs assured users he had found the perfect screen size for a smartphone.
+The iPad Pro, then, was Cook’s revised vision for the iPad — just as the phablet-size iPhone 6 Plus had been his revised vision of what an iPhone could be, after Jobs assured users he had found the perfect screen size for a smartphone.

 The iPad Pro was bigger, sure — sized 12.9 inches compared to 9.7 inches for the original iPad.
 However, unlike the plus-size iPhones, its larger screen made perfect sense for a tablet.

 I got a 5.5-inch iPhone as soon as Apple released one and have since moved up to a 6.7-inch model.
 It’s fine when I’m working in an office.
 But the moment I take it outside, I’m reminded how unwieldy it is.
 It proves very challenging to use one-handed.
 And the Reachability feature seems like a half-assed solution.

 The iPad Pro, meanwhile, feels perfect.
 It’s light enough that the size difference doesn’t matter.
 And it’s also big enough to be properly used for productivity tasks.

 Apple Pencil: To stylus or not to stylus?